 - And George Floyd was at the grocery store.

-The Western Stands for Racial Equity Fund will be used to support recruitment and retention scholarships for Black/African American Students, in honor and in memory of those who have faced injustice for generations.
-These scholarships are an investment in a new generation of young black Americans, poised to take leadership in our communities and our nation.
+The Western Stands for Racial Equity fund will be used to support recruitment and retention scholarships in honor and in memory of those who have faced injustice for generations.
+These scholarships are an investment in a new generation of young leaders who are poised to take action at the local and national level.

 President Randhawa's Statement of Solidarity and Action: https://president.wwu.edu/message-solidarity-and-action